kumarbunny1996/namaste-react/REACT02_INGNITING_APP.md

 `node_modules` is a databases which contains all the npm packages which we installed

 `transitive dependency` is inderiect dependency for eg- our project need parcel as dev dependenecy but parcel itself is a project which has package.json need other dependenec and goes on...

+# what is npx?

+`NPX` is a `package executer`, and it is used to execute javascript packages directly, without installing them.

+# why CDN links are not preferred way to bring package in our application?

+it is costly operation of hitting network request. have to update the links whenever the package is upgraded.

+# Browser scripts cannot have imports or exports, why this error is throwing?

+normal script tag dosent supports the import or exports it only knows the javascript files, so we have to tell the script tag this app.js is not a normal browser file it is module.

+add the attribute `type=module` to the script tag... so script tag understands the file is module